 Probate is the legal process after someone dies, during which the decedent’s property is assessed and distributed.
 It includes identifying assets, assigning them a value, paying all of the decedent’s debts, and transferring the remaining assets to the beneficiaries.

 When an estate needs to be settled, family members often have questions about the process.
-This article will take a closer look at each step and detail how a qualified probate lawyer can help streamline the process and protect family members’ rights.
+This article will take a closer look at each step and detail how a qualified Akron probate lawyer can help streamline the process and protect family members’ rights.

-The probate lawyers at Slater & Zurz have guided our valued clients through the probate process for over 30 years.
+The Canton probate lawyers at Slater & Zurz have guided our valued clients through the probate process for over 30 years.
 Suppose a loved one recently died, and you have questions about probate or need to ensure your best interests are protected throughout the process.
 In that case, we encourage you to contact our office to set up a FREE consultation.
 (888) 534-4850

-The Ohio Probate Process
+The Probate Process in Ohio

 Typically, there are six steps to probate.
 In most cases, the executor named in the deceased person’s will assumes the task of handling the probate process.
 The probate court will appoint an administrator to handle the probate if there isn’t a will.